ProjectXfire/upload_files/README.md

 Using form data to select the images

 key: files
-Value: <Images>
+Value: Images

-If you want to create a custom path in cloudinary you can add /upload?folder=<path>
-path must be like => folder, folder/folder1 or folder/folder1/folder2, etc.
+If you want to create a custom path in cloudinary you can add /upload?folder=path path must be like => folder, folder/folder1 or folder/folder1/folder2, etc.

 ## Delete images